pampatzoglou/articles/StatefulWorkloads.md

     max_ttl="1h"
 ```

-Then by using some facilitator service you can have dynamic secrets where they need to be.
-The ones most offtenly used are either vault agent that will use some annotations to setup the credentials for the pod or external secrets operator which will interact with the vault and generate the kubernetes sercret that will be used.
+Then by using some facilitator service, you can have dynamic secrets where they need to be.
+The ones most often used are either vault agent which will use some annotations to setup the credentials for the pod or the external secrets operator which will interact with the vault and generate the Kubernetes secret that will be used.
 Some more [examples](https://dev.to/breda/dynamic-postgresql-credentials-using-hashicorp-vault-with-php-symfony-go-examples-4imj)

 ```yaml
 ---